 For best results, it is recommended to use a commercial-grade or heavy-duty press.
 These types of presses provide the necessary even and adequate pressure required for successful DTF transfers.

-Presses like the Cricut Easy Press, HTVRont, or basic many-in-1 presses will not yield the same results.
+Hobby presses like the Cricut Easy Press, HTVRont, or combo many-in-1 presses will not yield the same results.

 We provide free samples of our DTF transfers with all orders to ensure compatibility with your heat press settings before working on your order.
 It is essential to conduct a test before proceeding to ensure optimal results.